ibexa/documentation-developer/docs/ibexa_products/experience.md

 If you want to make your product attractive to the customers, you need to know, that each of them is unique and special.
 You should then remember to tailor your marketing strategy to their needs and preferences.
 [[= product_name_exp =]] allows you to deliver personalized content and recommendations through different channels.
-With the available add-ons you can also create audiences to distribute specific content in the right channels, at the right time, analyze customer behaviours, and collect important data.
+With segmentation you can create audiences to distribute specific content in the right channels, at the right time.
+Available add-ons give you even more possibilities - you can analyze customer behaviours, use interactive content, and collect important data.

 #### Build your future